MizuJakkaru/Cornucopia/README.md

 Though not a direct port or fork of anything that came before it, we have put a lot of effort into revitalizing the content from the original spreadsheet that PPJA used as its bible to capture a true Stardew Valley essence and expand upon vanilla content.
 We hope you find a lot of new and old favorites in the crops, flowers, artisan goods, and recipes in these mods.

 I hope that people also find enjoyment in the updated sprites of Cornucopia.
 Everything is being done with a strong drive to capture the game's original spirit.
+Anything not done by MizuJakkaru or 6480 has been edited from paid assets from the info below.

 ## Cornucopia Team
 * MizuJakkaru